 Methodology

-We conduct a within-subject experiment to evaluate the learning effect under three different conditions: Leaflet (baseline), Postcard, and CubeMuseum.
+We conduct a within-subjects experiment to evaluate the learning effect under three different conditions: Leaflet (baseline), Postcard, and CubeMuseum.
 Both Postcard and CubeMuseum used in this study are AR-based interaction interfaces.

 Materials

-the To facilitate a valid comparison, we used the different four artifacts applied in each implementation.These collections are chosen with a variety of periods and materials .
+Twelve cultural artifacts are used for three experiment conditions, with four objects for each condition.
+The artifacts images were collected from museums and the 3D models were constructed using the photogrammetry technique.
+Artifacts used in the study are chosen with a variety of periods and materials (see Table 1).

 Table 1.
 Overview of twelves artifacts